Service Users Charter 2025-2027

 If you have a meeting with the Board about your parole application or the revocation/variation of a Parole Order, we will do the following:

-- we will give you notice of the date and time of your meeting.
+- When you are meeting with the Parole Board to discuss your application for parole, where possible, we will give you notice of the date and time of your meeting.

-- we will try to meet any special needs you have because of a medical condition or disability that you have told us about.
+- We will try to meet any special needs you have because of a medical condition or disability that you have told us about prior to the meeting.

-- we will provide you with legal representation.
+- We will provide you with free legal representation during the parole process, if requested.

-- we will assess your case fairly and independently.
+- We will assess your application fairly and independently.

-You will find more information about the parole process in our information leaflet for prisoners.
+You will find more information about the parole process in our information leaflet for parole applicants.

-If you are a registered victim who has made submissions to us, we will do the following:
+If you are a victim who has made submissions to us, we will do the following:

-- we will try to meet any special needs you have because of a medical condition or disability that you have told us about.
+- We will try to meet any special needs you have because of a medical condition or disability that you have told us about prior to the meeting.

-- we will write to you and inform you of the Parole Board’s decision.
+- We will write to you and inform you of the Parole Board’s decision and the reason(s) for the decision.

 Complaints